 Lawyers are starting to wake up to cyber risks but we’re yet to see significant litigation against companies that are negligent when it comes to compliance.
 It is only a matter of time before cyber compliance liability really starts to bite and companies are sued.

-At the time that 3 billion user accounts had been breached at Yahoo in 2013-2014, it represented the largest data breach in history.
+At the time when 3 billion user accounts had been breached at Yahoo in 2013-2014, it represented the largest data breach in history.
 Not only was the scope significant, the company didn’t disclose the breadth of the breach within 72 hours like the GDPR requires; in fact, it took them until October 2017 to fully acknowledge the extent of multiple breaches that occurred in 2013-2014.

 With revenue in excess of $4 billion for 2012, Yahoo would have faced millions of dollars in fines if GDPR would have been in place—$80 million but potentially as much as $160 million depending on the variable factors of GDPR including the culpability of the company and how cooperative they were.